You did the work. Now earn the degree.

 The process includes meeting with our director of credit documentation, and reviewing your experiences in order to determine together if you should prepare an approximate 2 – 3-page write-up on why your experiences should be counted towards the desired competencies/courses you are looking to earn college credit for.

-Credit Documentation can take anywhere from thirty (30) to ninety (90) days to complete based on time of submission, the number of personal experiences, specific questions from the reviewer(s), etc.
+Life learning documentation can take anywhere from thirty to ninety days to complete based on time of submission, the number of personal experiences, specific questions from the reviewer(s), etc.